 You can purchase material (100% cotton is preferred) at a Joann’s store, quilting shop, or just cut up a clean shirt or other piece of clothing (perhaps something from a loved one).

 Medium-weight, non-stretch fabrics such as poplin and cotton work best (do not use t-shirts – they stretch too much).

 Sketch out your design so you know what you want before you start creating.

-If this is a memorial panel, provide the name of the person you are remembering.
+If this is a memorial panel, you can provide the name of the person you are remembering.
 You can include specifics like dates of birth and death, special talents.
+You do not have to provide this information on the quilt square if you do not choose to do so.
 But please limit each panel to one person.